freer4/elevuetor/elevuetor-js/README.md

 `_save()`

-If you're editing a record, this will ask Mantle to update it.
+If you're editing a record, this will ask ElevuetorDotNet to update it.

-If you're creating a new record, this will ask Mantle to save it. **Do not set the id** - if the id is set, it will try to update a record with that id.
+If you're creating a new record, this will ask ElevuetorDotNet to save it. **Do not set the id** - if the id is set, it will try to update a record with that id.
 Let your RDB provide the primary keys for new records.

 If this model is a data transfer object, it will bypass the local Database and hit the route specified in the model definition.
-See (Mantle DTO)[https://github.com/freer4/ef-vue-mantle]
+See (ElevuetorDotNet DTO)[https://github.com/freer4/ef-vue-ElevuetorDotNet]

 TODO: if there's a related DB model for the DTO, refresh populate the Database automagically.